ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-Breadbot is a wiki based powerful chatbot.
+Breadbot is a powerful lightweight chatbot.
-* Easy to deploy & use
+* Very easy to deploy & use
 * Fast response
 * More than 1000,000 corpus
 * Support WeChat